 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Code assessment If not accepted development.
 Rural residential zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code Transport depot Accepted development subject to requirements If: (a) complying with the relevant acceptable outcomes of the requirements; (b) not within the 4,000m2 precinct or the 1 hectare precinct; (c) on a lot greater than 2 hectares; (d) if vehicles associated with the use are registered to persons residing at the premises and are wholly contained within an area of the property not exceeding 300m2; and (e) setback a minimum of 10 metres from any boundary.
 Rural residential zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Code assessment If not accepted development subject to requirements.
-Rural residential zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Utility Accepted development installation If not: (a) sewerage treatment plant; or (b) waste transfer station; or (c) waste management facilities; Impact assessment is table and not meeting the the the categories of development and n.
+Rural residential zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code Utility installation Accepted development installation If not: (a) sewerage treatment plant; or (b) waste transfer station; or (c) waste management facilities; Impact assessme nt Any other use not listed in this table.
+Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
+Any other undefined use.
 The planning scheme